mglantz/bicycle/README.md

 Feel free to contribute if you think this is useful :)

 # Bicycle architectures
-Bicycle can run without GUI, only using Ansible core included in Red Hat Enterprise Linux and using Red Hat Network for keeping tabs on subscription.
-Bicycle can also run with GUI, then utilizing Ansible Tower or AWX for GUI and with advanced life cycle management capabilities provided by Red Hat Insight.
-This chapter provides an overview of these two options.
+Bicycle can run without buying anything extra, CLI only, by only using Ansible core included in Red Hat Enterprise Linux and using Red Hat Network for keeping tabs on subscription.
+Bicycle can also run with GUI and LCM features, then utilizing Ansible Tower or AWX for GUI and advanced life cycle management capabilities provided by Red Hat Insight.

+The full set of features which the Bicycle concept provides are:
+* Sync yum repositories to a local server and provide them via http (reposync and createrepo)
+* Clone yum repositories to provide your own baselines (rsync, recommended: to VDO enabled disk)
+* Provide kickstarts from a local server via http
+* Provision new servers on any platform, including Amazon, GCE, Azure, RHEV, OpenStack, Hyper-V, VMware, a.s.o.
+(Ansible)
+* Arbitrary remote commands to provisioned or existing servers (Ansible)
+* Advanced LCM features, including deep state errata reporting (if something is disabled, why patch?) and automatic production of Ansible playbooks to patch servers (Red Hat Insight)
+* Advanced proactive problem analysis based on over 100,000 known issues and solution.
+This saves you a lot of time.
+(Red Hat Insight)

 ## Bicycle CLI option